Six Finger Satellite: History

 In the meantime, Phillips had left the band and Niemand had died of a drug overdose.
-James Apt (bass) joined for the 1995 album Severe Exposure, which represented a fusion of their synth- and guitar-driven sounds.
-It was during this time that the band began using their advance money from Sub Pop to buy recording equipment and build their own studio called The Parlour.
+James Apt joined on bass.
+Around this time, the band began using their advance money from Sub Pop to buy recording equipment and build their own studio called The Parlour in an industrial space.
+The band released Severe Exposure, which represented a fusion of their synth- and guitar-driven sounds, in 1995.

 Over the course of the next 3 years, the studio underwent a few physical renovations and upgrades in recording gear.
 The band became adept at recording and Ryan, Pelletier and MacLean were involved in recording projects with local Providence bands; Les Savy Fav, Astoveboat, Landed, Men's Recovery Project, flicker, The Olneyville Soundsystem, to name a few.
 The low-budget music video for the song "Parlour Games" from Severe Exposure (directed by Guy Benoit of Thee Hydrogen Terrors) was featured in an episode of Beavis and Butt-head.

 Paranormalized was a quick follow-up to Severe Exposure, and while it continued in the same sonic vein, the album was decidedly less guitar focused, with more emphasis on layered synthesizers.
 The touring for this record was much more effective as the band played with Shellac, The Jesus Lizard, and Trans Am and was on the road for most of that year.
 A few of the songs became live set staples ("Slave Traitor", "The Greatest Hit").

 The band's final full-length was Law of Ruins, released in 1998 and produced by James Murphy.
 It was marked by a spacier sound, and was heavily influenced by Krautrock.
 The CD came in an entirely clear jewelcase with minimalist neon green graphic design/writing.
 Murphy had joined as live sound engineer the previous year as the band was increasingly aware of the importance of having its own soundman.
 Murphy had been recording bands in Brooklyn at Plantain Studios and playing with the band Speedking.
 The 'death from above" moniker was one that Speedking had appropriated from a US military logo.
 The band and Murphy mutually influenced each other and the punishing live show took on another sonic dimension with Murphy at the board.
 MacLean quit the band in late 1998 soon after the release of "Law of Ruins" and was replaced by Alex Minoff from the band Golden for the few tours dates the band had committed to that year.
 Minoff played live for a second short tour and then the band went on hiatus.
 In 1999, Ryan and Pelletier reformed the group, replacing Minoff and Apt with Joel Kyack (guitar) and Shawn Greenlee (bass) from the group Landed.
 This incarnation of the group performed until 2001.